cs107-BCXY/cs107-FinalProject/docs/documentation.md

 ```
 pip install cs107-BCXY
 ```
-For now the package isn't on [`PyPI`](https://pypi.org/) yet, so one can download the reposity with the command
+For now the package isn't on [`PyPI`](https://pypi.org/) yet, so one can download the repository with the command
 ```
 git clone https://github.com/cs107-BCXY/cs107-FinalProject.git
 ```